Pediatric and Adolescent Puberty Problems

 Treatment may include:

-- Observation through regular check-ups
+- Observation with regular check-ups

 - Hormone therapy

-- Surgery to correct anatomical issues
+- Surgery to correct issues of anatomy

-- Counseling to help your daughter – and your family – deal with the social and emotional challenges of delayed or early puberty
+- Counseling to help your daughter, and your family, deal with the social and emotional challenges of delayed or early puberty

 Pediatric and Adolescent Puberty Problems Doctors and Providers